Pine Hills, Florida: Diversity

 Pine Hills is one of the most ethnically diverse regions of the Greater Orlando metropolitan area and is a minority majority community.
 The populations of African Americans and Hispanics are reported to be significantly above the state of Florida's average.
 The foreign-born population is also above the state average.
 There are large Caribbean populations of Haitians, Jamaicans, and Puerto Ricans.
 There is also a large Asian population of Vietnamese, Koreans, and Cambodians.
 This diversity is evident along Pine Hills Road where many immigration offices, Caribbean and Asian restaurants, and West Indian grocery stores abound.

-Several flourishing neighborhoods exist where the median family income exceeds the area average.
-Subdivisions close to Pine Hills with expensive single-family homes are found in the nearby Rosemont neighborhood, which was the first planned development created within the City of Orlando.
-Expensive homes are also located off Balboa Drive near Good Homes Road in the Rose Hill subdivision and along north Powers Drive.
 A near-replica of Elvis Presley's Graceland Mansion, constructed in 1981, is located off North Hiawassee Road in the Hyland Oaks subdivision.

 In 2010, Evans High School became the first UCF-Certified Community Partnership School in the state of Florida, established through a collaboration between the Children's Home Society of Florida, Orange County Public Schools, and the University of Central Florida.
 Since Evans became a Community Partnership School, student test scores and other metrics have significantly increased, Ellis says.
 Especially notable: Evans’ graduation rate has improved from 64 percent in the 2010–2011 school year (when CPS efforts began) to 87 percent in the 2016–2017 school year.
 Prior to becoming a Community Partnership School, Evans was labeled a “dropout factory” by Johns Hopkins University.

 Geography

-Pine Hills is located at (28.574876, -81.457267).

 According to the United States Census Bureau, the CDP has a total area of 33.0 sqkm, of which 31.7 sqkm is land and 1.3 sqkm (3.87%) is water.